kaltura/media-framework/nginx-live-module/README.md

 In other words, even in case of a complete outage of the storage service, playback near the live edge is expected to work flawlessly.

 Failures in saving setup / index files are ignored.
 Additional attempts to save the index file will be made, as more segments are being added to the channel.

+### Active Policy

+There are a few scenarios in which tracks may be added / removed while a channel is active, for example -
+1. Multi audio - an audio track with a new language is added to an existing stream
+2. A temporary issue in one of the tracks - the encoder didn't send any data, the transcoder is lagging etc.
+    After the glitch is over, the track may resume.
+3. Some encoders don't send any audio frames when the microphone is disconnected

+If a variant becomes inactive, the goal is to move players to other variants that are still active.
+Therefore, when a variant is inactive, it is removed from the master playlist, so that new players that join the stream will not use it.
+In addition, requests for the media playlist of the variant return HTTP error 410 (gone), in order to force existing players to move to other variants.

+The "main" track of the variant determines whether the variant is active or not -
+- A variant that has a video track is active if the video track is active.
+- A variant that has only an audio track is active if the audio track is active.

+The module supports two "policies" for determining which tracks are active -
+- `last` - a track is considered active if it participated in the last segment of the timeline.
+	This option is recommended for playback, in order to move players to active variants.
+- `any` - a track is considered active if it participated in any segment of the timeline.
+	This option is recommended for recording, in order to be able to pull all the variants that have content on the recording timeline, even if they were not included in the last segment.

+### Filler

+The filler feature enables the use of pre-ingested video / audio content for filling gaps in incoming media.

+#### Usage

+Setup:

+1. Create a channel and a timeline to hold the filler content, using the API
+2. Publish some video / audio tracks to the filler channel - either using one of the ingest modules (nginx-rtmp-kmp-module / nginx-mpegts-kmp-module) or using KMP directly (can use the file-to-kmp utility in the test folder)
+3. Optionally, save the filler to storage - by issuing a `PUT` request on the channel, with: `{"filler": {"save": "true", "timeline_id": "id"}}`

+Enable:

+- When creating a channel, add the `filler` property to the channel object.
+	The `filler` must be an object containing the fields: `channel_id`, `preset`, `timeline_id`.
+	A filler can also be added to an existing channel, using the channel update API.

+Additional guidelines:

+- The preset of the filler channel should not use any `persist_xxx_path` directives, other than `persist_filler_path`, so that the segments will not be removed from the memory cache.
+- The content of the filler channel should never be changed - it is recommended to use a versioning scheme on the filler channel name, and move to a new version if needed.
+	Replacing the video / audio content of the filler can cause playback interruptions in channels that use it.
+- Removing / changing the filler association of a channel is not supported.
+- It is recommended to use a small `segment_duration` on filler channels.
+- When a filler is enabled, `filler` tracks are created on the target channel, with the same names as the tracks on the filler channel.
+	Therefore, the names of the tracks on the filler channel, must not conflict with "regular" tracks used for streaming media.
+	It is recommended to use a naming convention that will ensure no conflict will occur.
+- It is recommended to use multiple renditions of video / audio in the filler channel, so that the filler could match the original media info of the track more closely.
+	For example, providing the video filler content in the most commonly used resolutions, can avoid a resolution change when the filler is used.
+- Avoid the use of B-frames in video filler content.
+- The timeline on the filler channel must be continuous - it must contain a single period.

+#### Implementation

+Setting up a filler on a channel involves the following steps:
+- If the filler channel does not exist, it is loaded from storage.
+	The target channel subscribes for a ready event on the filler channel, the filler setup continues only when the filler channel is ready.
+	The API request that was issued to enable the filler (channel create / update), is also blocked until the filler channel is ready.
+- The cycle duration of the filler content is calculated, as well as the duration of the filler segments.
+- Filler tracks are created on the target channel, with the same names as the original tracks on the filler channel.
+	For each track -
+	- The media info is copied
+	- Media segments are created
+	- A link to the original media buffers is created (the filler content is not duplicated, it exists only once in memory)

+As part of the setup of the filler, all the tracks are forced to have a duration that is identical to the cycle duration, some frames may be omitted / stretched, if needed.

+When the default segmenter creates a segment, and no video tracks are active, the exact duration of the segment is set according to the duration of the filler segments.

+The generation of media segments from filler content happens on-the-fly, only when the module gets a request for a segment that is missing.
+This makes it possible to add the filler retroactively to segments that were previously created.
+For example, a channel starts publishing video-only content, then, at some point, an audio track starts publishing.
+The audio of the previously created segments can be served from the filler.

+The filler content can be used to fill any duration that is needed, by looping the content in a "cycle".
+Conceptually, the filler creates an infinite stream that cycles from pts zero, portions of this stream are used when serving filler segments.

 ### Segment Info